harishkesavarao/harishkesavarao.github.io/_posts/2025-12-29-deploying-ds-apps.md

 These are not questions a Data Engineer needs to answer at a research level.
 But understanding them well enough to make architecture decisions — which vector storage to use, how to design the chunking pipeline, what the right compute shape is for embedding generation at scale — is the prerequisite for doing the work well.

-This also required understanding what the Data Scientists already knew, so I could contribute the Data Engineering perspective without relitigating decisions that were already well-reasoned.
-The most useful framing: a Data Engineer's job in this collaboration is to educate Data Scientists on the nuances of production data engineering as it pertains to their use cases, agree on trade-offs and roadmap priorities together, and build the infrastructure that makes their work scale.
+This also required an understanding of what the Data Scientists already knew, so I could contribute to the Data Engineering perspective without revisiting decisions that were already well-reasoned.
+The key theme of the project: a Data Engineer's job in this collaboration is to educate Data Scientists on the nuances of production data engineering as it pertains to their use cases, agree on trade-offs and roadmap priorities together, and build the infrastructure that makes their work scale.

 ---